tcnlab/maxlikespy/readme.md

 ## Adding custom models

 New models should be added to models.py and inherit the Model base class as well as implement all parent methods.
-A model, "Gaussian", consisting of a guassian firing field in addition to a constant firing field is provided for example.
+A model, "Gaussian", consisting of a gaussian firing field in addition to a constant firing field is provided for example.

 ## Authors